YangXiaozhou/yangxiaozhou.github.io/_posts/2020-09-17-knowledge-repository.md

 title:  "Statistical learning knowledge repository"
 date:   2020-09-17 08:00:00 +0800
 categories: DATA
-tags: statistical-learning machine-learning data-science regularization
+tags: statistical-learning machine-learning data-science regularization supervised-learning
 ---

 This is a collection of my notes on various topics of statistical learning.
 It is intended as a knowledge repository for myself and a work in progress that I will periodically update.